rbtcollins/bitnami-docker/gke/wordpress/README.md

 ### Wordpress pod and service

 The controller and its pod template is described in the file `wordpress-controller.yml`.
+It specifies 3 replicas of the pod with the label `name=wordpress-php`.

 > **Note**:
 >
 > Change the image name to `gcr.io/<google-project-name>/wordpress-php` as per the build instructions in [Wordpress image](#wordpress-image).

-It specifies 3 replicas of the pod.
 Using this file, you can start your Wordpress controller with:

 ```bash
 $ kubectl create -f wordpress-controller.yml